Incoming First Year Applicants

 in addition to high school GPA, school records, essay responses, and recommendation

-However, in concordance with the university, the Honors College strongly recommends that, if possible, a student have a standardized test on file before matriculation to TTU, as the absence of test scores may impact a student's eligibility for certain scholarships and for Texas Success Initiative exemption.
+However, in concordance with the university, the Honors College strongly recommends that, if possible, a student have a standardized test on file before matriculation to TTU, as the absence of test scores may impact a student's eligibility for the Undergraduate to Medical School Initiative (UMSI) program, certain scholarships and for Texas Success Initiative exemption.

 We begin rolling reviews on July 1, 2020 with priority consideration* given to applications submitted by December 1, 2020.
 The earlier you are invited to join the Honors College, the better your chances to take full advantage of the university's opportunities, such as assignments to May and June orientation sessions and Honors housing.
 Because invitations to join the Honors College are limited, some students will be placed on a waitlist and may be invited to join at a later date.
 All waitlist applicants will be notified of final decisions by June 1, 2021.